Wednesday, February 28, 2007

 How gullible can Eugene Lee be?

 Amidst the thousands cheering in Springfield, it became clear that Obama has gotten the United States excited about politics again by resuscitating our belief in our personal efficacy.
+Because finding a bunch of folks to cheer for you is something no other presidential candidate in recent history has pulled off.

 . . .